zshi719/2025-Data-24100/project_assignments/part_3.md

 ## How will this be graded

 - We will check out the code at the commit hash that you submit.
-- All of the previous coding standards (as in [Part I](part_1_rubric.md)) will be checked.
+- All of the previous coding standards (as in [Part I](part_1_rubric.md) and Part II) will be checked.
 - All of the requirements listed above will be checked individually.
 - Testing `Makefile`.
-Additionally we will run the following from the command line:
+Additionally we will run the following from the command line.
+Each should follow the behavior outlined in class and previous versions of the project.
   - `make build`
   - `make notebook`
   - `make interactive`
   - `make flask`
-  - each of these command should run as expected.
 - Testing `Flask`.
 We will run `make flask` and then send API requests to the endpoints above and verify that the return the expected values.
 We will also send requests which do do not have the correct api key set to make sure that these errors are handled gracefully.

 ## Ways to test your Requests